Sample chapters from my novels-in-progress

 ALPHA WAVE - Book 2, The Elusive Spark series

 Someone is filming me.
 Now he’s coming closer.
-I see my reflection in his shiny lens – but something’s wrong.
-It’s not my face; it’s an alien’s oval face – those huge dark eyes - that looks back at me.
+I see my reflection in his shiny lens—but something’s wrong.
+It’s not my face; it’s an alien’s face—those huge dark eyes—that looks back at me.
 Who am I?
 Where am I?

 That’s the third time this week.
 The same dream: I’m on the table and they’re cutting me open with that knife.
-It’s like I’m really there, like it’s really happening to me!
+It’s like I’m there, like it’s really happening to me!
 But it’s not me; I’m an alien in the dream.
 What does it mean?
-Totally Weird!!
+Totally weird!

-Keira rolled over and turned on her gooseneck lamp.
+Keira rolled over and turned on her lamp.
 From her bedside table, she picked up a smooth stone box with two golden suns etched on top.
+It fit neatly into the palm of her hand.
 She traced the outline of the blazing suns with her fingertip.
 Each was inlaid in real gold and had six flame points radiating outward.
-The stone box belonged to her birth mother; that’s what they told her, but they didn’t say if she were alive or dead.
+The stone box belonged to her birth mother; that’s what the social workers told her.
+But none of them said if her mother, or her father for that matter, was alive or dead.
 Keira had entered the foster care system as a small child.
-Ever since she could remember, she carried the box everywhere with her.
+Ever since she could remember, she’d carried the box everywhere with her.
 It comforted her and promised a connection to her real family, but it was as much a mystery.
 When Keira shook it, something inside rattled.
-But to this day, she hadn’t figured out what it was; Keira still couldn’t get the box to open up.
+But to this day, she hadn’t figured out what it was.
+She still couldn’t get the box to open.
 There were no seams or visible hinges, not even a keyhole.
-All she could get out of the stone box was the tantalizing sound it made when she shook it.
+All she could get out of the stone box was the tantalizing sound.
 A sound she knew held the secret to her past and hopefully her parents.

 Keira put the box back down on the table and picked up her hairbrush.
-The natural fibers felt good against her scalp as it separated her shiny auburn strands.
-This activity soothed her.
-After a few passes of the wooden brush, she placed it on the table, turned off the light, and went back to her fitful sleep.
+The natural fibers felt good against her scalp as she brushed her shiny red hair.
+After a few passes of the brush, she placed it back on the table, turned off the light, and went back to her fitful sleep.

-“Get up, lazy bones,” Mary, Keira’s 65-year-old foster mother, prodded her from a fetal curl beneath the checkered quilt.
+“Get up, lazy bones,” Mary, Keira’s sixty-five-year-old foster mother, said as she prodded her from her fetal curl beneath the checkered quilt.
 “You’ve got to eat something before you go to school.
 I don’t want to hear that you’re not hungry again.”

-“Alright, I’m up.
-Jesus,” Keira hissed back at her foster mother before turning over and pulling the warm bedding up over her head.
+“All right, I’m up.
+Jesus,” Keira hissed back before turning over and pulling the warm bedding up over her head.